Skip to main content Skip to footer Skip to menu

 • Threads

-Forensic IT basics
+IT Forensic basics

 You’re able to initiate, execute and report a simple digital forensics investigation, taking in account the legal context with it’s stakeholders.
 The investigation consists of Computer-, Mobile- and Network Forensics.